Navigator

 To reverse the order of the selected components in the Navigator and Code views, select Arrange > Reverse.

-You can also drag-and-drop the component to another position in the tree or use the arrow buttons to move the component in the tree.
-You can use the left and right arrow buttons to change the parent of the component.
+You can also drag the component to another position in the tree or use the and buttons to move the component in the tree.
+You can use the and buttons to change the parent of the component.

 Adding Property Aliases